 - change the type of exposure (for example, from dermal exposure to inhalation or a chemical initially used as a catalyst in a chemical reaction may later be used as a metal cleaning agent).

-- A change from less than 1 tonne to more than 1 tonne for a chemical originally notified as a LTD (<1 tonne).
+- You are importing more than 1 tonne of a chemical that was originally notified as a LTD (<1 tonne).

 - A polymer originally notified as a PLC that no longer meets the PLC criteria.